-How to make an Emoji shell prompt on Mac
+How to make an Emoji shell prompt

 In today’s lesson, we will learn how to make your terminal prompt look like this:

-First, let’s dig up the default Emoji font that comes with your Mac.
+The long way: let’s dig up the default Emoji font that comes with your Mac.
 Click on the Language icon in your top menu bar (the little flag beside the clock and battery).
 Select Show Emoji & Symbols.

 If you don’t see this option, go to Preferences > Keyboard, and tick “Show Keyboard, Emoji & Symbols Viewers in menu bar”.